-- The -g option to tools/mkconfig.py enables compiler options for warnings and run-time checking. - The -DDEBUG preprocessor flag enables additional debugging output.
+- The -q option to tools/mkconfig.py enables compiler options for warnings and run-time checking. - The -DDEBUG preprocessor flag enables additional debugging output.
 Currently this is stack traces when stop\all is called to terminate with an error the addresses given can be converted to file:line number information with addr2line.
+For example: